Lily-La-Day/bang-employed/readme.md

 Well you are right to wonder about this as essentially there is no point.
 I just wanted to make a database as I like databases and want the practice.
 So that's it.

-(Oh and I haven't yet worked out how/if it's possible to change the format of these gist snippets displayed here so sorry about the weird central alignment and unnecassary heavy font-weight.
-I will work on this but bear in mind that thing I said before about styling.)